Ricardosgeral/relier/README.md

-Carrying out the [laboratory tests on internal erosion in soils](https://www.researchgate.net/publication/317742058_Limitation_of_the_progression_of_internal_erosion_in_zoned_dams), developed in my PhD, requires to simultaneously collect different types of measurements (water pressures, flowrate, temperature, turbidity, ...).
+Carrying out the [laboratory tests on internal erosion in soils](https://www.researchgate.net/publication/317742058_Limitation_of_the_progression_of_internal_erosion_in_zoned_dams), developed in my PhD, requires to simultaneously collect different types of measurements (water pressures, flow rate, temperature, turbidity, ...).
 The measurements had to be registered by hand, in regular intervals, by two operators!!
 Such manual process is tedious and prone to errors.